Somerandomguy10111/pytemplate/readme.md

 - Names are searchable and distinguishable:
 	- No shadowing of outer scope
 	- Word trees are distinguished by prefix not suffix (e.g. plot_reference_fourier, plot_original_fourier instead of plot_fourier_reference, plot_fourier_original)
- 	- Loop variables contract the list variable (e.g. instead of for number in numbers -> for n in numbers)
+ 	- Loop variable names contract the list variable name (e.g. instead of "for number in numbers:" use "for n in numbers:")
-- Hungarian notations only used when the object appears as several types throughout the program
+- Only use Hungarian notations when the object appears as several types throughout the program

 ### III: Vertical arrangement